 We will labor until Christ returns but when He does, we will see the completion of what we have labored for.
 But in the meantime, with every victory and setback, we need to rest in God’s sovereignty.
 Instead of resigning ourselves to dismay in our feeble efforts, must trust that the God who multiplied the fishes and loaves can also multiply the work of our hards.

 We must live faithful to the tasks God has given us while also resting in the knowledge that God is the one who brings our work to fruition.
 The redemption of the world will not come through our works, but through the Lamb of God, slain for us.The redemption of the world will not come through our works, but through the Lamb of God, slain for us.
 Click To Tweet

-Let us work hard to do that work God has given us, because fighting against injustice and for the oppressed is the work He has given us, but let us never lose heart of trust in our own efforts.
+Let us work hard to complete the tasks God has given us, because fighting against injustice and for the oppressed is the work He has given us, but let us never lose heart by trusting in our own efforts.